China's budding coffee culture propels Starbucks, attracts rivals

-SHANGHAI/LOS ANGELES (Reuters) - In Wu Qiong’s small cafe in downtown Shanghai, coffee beans nestle in glass jars on the bar while various brews bubble away behind the counter.
+SHANGHAI/LOS ANGELES, Dec 5 (Reuters) - In Wu Qiong’s small cafe in downtown Shanghai, coffee beans nestle in glass jars on the bar while various brews bubble away behind the counter.

 The cafe - one of thousands of trendy, artisan coffee shops in the city - reflects a growing cafe culture in China that’s driving growth for chains like Starbucks Corp and attracting more competition.